jkkummerfeld/slate/README.md

 - Specify every chunk must be labeled, or only some
 - Be able to annotate with errors (creating new errors along the way) and then sort by label
 - Handling clusters (make the set visible)
+- Nicer argument, error, and logging handling

 Internal:
-- What happens if we hit a word wider than the window?
+- Bug: If a word is wider than the screen, we crash
-- At the moment spacing is being lost (e.g. intentional multiple spaces)
+- Bug?
+More than one space in a row becomes one
 - More intelligent calculation of view position (avoid dry runs)
-- Nicer argument, error, and logging handling
 - Saving both cursor and link for linking mode (in todo file) and reading similarly
 - Improve speed of jumping back down
 - For help, compose it out of a set of items, with line breaks changing when the screen is narrow